 Gamification employs one fundamental psychological principle of positive reinforcement to nudge behavioral response (or action).
 This principle involves increasing the occurrence of a behavioral response by offering a reward for the response.
 By gamification, managers set milestones of business objectives, and employees receive positive payouts on achieving those goals.

-To implement gamification for employees, few basics need to be in place:
+To implement gamification for sales reps, a few basics need to be in place:

-2. User data: This involves data generated by users based on their present interaction with various systems.
+This involves user-generated data based on their present interaction with various systems.
 This data is used to drive actions through gamification, which supports business goals.

-3. Defined target audience: Understanding of target audience for gamification, their current behaviors, and motivations will help to design a better experience.
+Understanding the target audience for gamification, their current behaviors, and motivations will help design a better experience.

-4. Variable rewards: Brains are wired to take action and align behavior in response to rewards.
-So do an apt mix of intrinsic (e.g. social status, rank, progress) and extrinsic (e.g. gifts, prizes, money) rewards.
+Brains are wired to take action and align behavior in response to rewards.
+So do an apt mix of intrinsic (e.g., social status, rank, progress) and extrinsic (e.g., gifts, prizes, money) rewards.

-Human beings are goal-oriented and competitive, and working in sales enables them to play to this natural tendency.
+Here, different personalized rewards and recognition forms are collected to achieve each milestone, making the entire sales process a big game to win ( complete gamification).
+Human beings are goal-oriented and competitive; sales work enables them to play to this natural tendency.
 What more than adding the thrill of a game that challenges them to win?

-Your ambitious and competitive sales teams might have team members who mostly love to compete against each other, while others may like competing against themselves more.
-But one thing common here is that both these types of team members have a desire for growth.
+Your ambitious and competitive sales teams might have team members who mostly love to compete against each other.
+In contrast, others may like competing against themselves more.
+But one thing common here is that both these types of team members desire growth.
 Sales gamification allows you to motivate both types by providing an external environment to support this behavior.
 It blends extrinsic (the desire to be better when compared) and intrinsic (the desire to improve your skill-set) motivators in a system of rewards, thereby nudging behavior that supports business objectives.

 Sales gamification makes the work fun.
 This results in more and better work, hence driving performance up.
-Without the employees directly noticing it, gamification of sales processes changes the engagement rules, and employees change the behavior as a result.
-It increases sales reps' perceived ability by making difficult tasks simpler either through practice or by reducing the activation threshold of targeted behavior to complete that task.
+Without the employees directly noticing it, gamification of sales processes changes the engagement rules, and employees change their behavior.
+It increases sales reps' perceived ability by making difficult tasks simpler through practice or by reducing the activation threshold of targeted behavior to complete that task.

-There is no doubt in saying that sales gamification plays an important role in enhancing overall productivity and motivation, but its efficacy in any organization relies on successful implementation.
+There is no doubt that sales gamification plays an important role in enhancing overall productivity and motivation, but its efficacy in any organization relies on successful implementation.

-It will be beneficial if the below-mentioned levers are taken care of while designing your gamification strategy to push your sales numbers up and keep your sales team working together in tandem:
+Here are 5 effective sales gamification ideas to improve sales performance that will also help you to push your sales numbers up and keep your sales team working together in tandem:

-Neuroscience says that rewards trigger dopamine release, and the same level of rewards over time results in lesser dopamine release due to habituation.
-The more challenges, higher or unknown rewards you present to your team as the levels progress, the greater the dopamine release, and they will hence be more motivated and continue to participate and make attempts at higher goals.
+Neuroscience says that rewards trigger dopamine release and the same level of rewards over time results in lesser dopamine release due to habituation.
+The more challenges and higher or unknown rewards you present to your team as the levels progress, the greater the dopamine release.
+They will hence be more motivated and continue to participate and attempt higher goals.

 No one is interested in a movie with less drama and no plot.
 The same goes for your reward system.
 If you start a competition with little logic, base rewards on scoring high in random activities, and start a gamified competition with no clear vision, you cannot keep the sales teams motivated for too long.

-You may include entering leads data, stages of client meetings, upselling, prospecting, etc., in an increasing reward for completing each stage.
+You may include entering leads data, stages of client meetings, upselling, prospecting, etc., in an increasing reward for completing each step.

-When gamification enables visual leaderboards to show how employees rank compared to other team members and social media-friendly shareable content on winning a challenge while you support the teams by celebrating small wins, the sense of self-worth is amplified in the team members.
+When gamification enables visual leaderboards to show how employees rank compared to other team members and social media-friendly shareable content on winning a challenge.
+At the same time, you support the teams by celebrating small wins; the team members' sense of self-worth is amplified.
 This helps push your already motivated sales teams to achieve the next goal and infuses positive team spirit.

 The world is increasingly moving towards dynamism.
 Gone are the days of spreadsheet-based plans, simple graphs, and charts with little to no engagement.
-Games enable your sales representatives to see KPIs, remaining targets, and bonuses in a new light as levels to unlock badges to earn, win tally, or empower their game avatar, etc., thereby improving engagement with the whole sales process.
+Gamified sales dashboards enable your sales representatives to see KPIs, remaining targets, and bonuses in a new light as levels to unlock badges to earn, win tally, or empower their game avatar, etc., thereby improving engagement with the whole sales process.

-On putting these levers to practice and using Compass incentive gamification software, Compass, one of India's online food delivery companies that Compass worked with improving productivity and engagement for its 1.2 lakh strong delivery partners fleet.
+On putting these levers to practice and using Compass incentive gamification software, Swiggy, one of India's online food delivery companies that Compass worked with, improved productivity and engagement for its 1.2 lakh strong delivery partners fleet.

 The points-based reward system instilled an interest in delivery partners and led them to start using Compass to evaluate their achievements.
 To increase adoption and usage, existing privileges like Insurance, doctor on call, educational scholarship, and personal loan facility were incorporated on Compass, making it a unified platform.

-Compass’ Feeds & Announcements feature enabled updating each and every delivery partner on the most recent rewards scheme and initiatives, instantaneously, with zero operational overheads.
+Compass’ Feeds & Announcements feature enabled instantaneously updating every delivery partner on the most recent rewards scheme and initiatives with zero operational overheads.

-As a result, in just six months, the percentage of partners rewarded (which meant achieving business metrics) went up from 14% to 86%.
+As a result, in just six months, the percentage of partners rewarded (achieving business metrics) went up from 14% to 86%.
 Rewards redemption increased from 26% to 70%, which indicated engaged partners who revel in their achievements.

-This robust implementation of Compass led to cost savings in implementing incentive and benefits programs across 120 locations and helped in achieving incremental operational efficiencies due to regularised attendance and efficient delivery times.
+This robust implementation of Compass led to cost savings in implementing incentive and benefits programs across 120 locations and helped achieve incremental operational efficiencies due to regularised attendance and efficient delivery times.

-To sum up, gamification (when implemented well) is an almost fool-proof way to encourage teams to deliver improved performance and get noticed, and show off their work in the process.
-With sales teams, gamification is an even better strategy to adopt to drum up higher sales and better results across the team.
+To sum up, gamification (when implemented well) is an almost fool-proof way to encourage teams to deliver improved performance and get noticed and show off their work in the process.
+With sales teams, gamification is an even better strategy to drum up higher sales and better results across the group.